 Interestingly enough, this was not the first time Hendrix played the anthem.
 There are in fact almost 50 live recordings of Hendrix performing the national anthem, 28 of them before Woodstock

 Johnny Depp and Winona Ryder

 The indie couple of the early 90s, Johnny Depp and Winona Ryder were the black sheep of Hollywood.
 Both dark-haired beauties that took on some quirky films, their love seemed like a match made in heaven.
-The two met in 1989 at the premiere of Ryder's film Great Balls of Fire! - the classic biopic of singer Jerry Lee Lewis.
+The two met in 1989 at the premiere of Ryder's film Great Balls of Fire! - the classic biopic of the late Jerry Lee Lewis.

 By the time they co-starred in Edward Scissorhands in 1990, the world was enamored by them.
 Constantly overwhelmed by the press, the public pressures weighed on their relationship.
 Eventually, they gave in and by 1993 decided to end it.